jedisct1/dsvpn/README.md

 WireGuard doesn't work over TCP.

-GloryTun is excellent, but requires post-configuration and the maintained branch uses UDP.
+[GloryTun](https://github.com/angt/glorytun) is excellent, but requires post-configuration and the maintained branch uses UDP.

+I forgot about [VTUN-libsodium](https://github.com/jedisct1/vtun).
+But it would have been too much complexity and attack surface for a simple use case.

 OpenVPN is horribly difficult to set up.